-Bithot sat next to Ekurb in the bullet-shaped craft as it sped away undetected by the British radar.
-They were pleased with their work and felt fortunate they had found two suitable candidates within minutes of each other.
+The bullet-shaped craft sped away unseen and undetected by the British radar.
+Bithot and Ekurb were pleased with their work and felt fortunate they had found two suitable candidates within minutes of each other.

-Roger and Eve were sleeping side by side in transparent tubes, motionless as if in a deep state of hibernation.
+Roger and Eve slept side by side in transparent tubes, motionless as if in a deep state of hibernation.
 A bright pink gas drifted gently around Eve while the same gas swirled around Roger in a furious and seemingly erratic state gradually healing his wounds and burns.

 "Do you want me to scan America?"
 Ekurb asked.
 "To see how your pretend friend Marvin is doing with his soldier career?"